Who is Ms Duckworth?

 I have held various posts over the years from various Key Stage co-ordinators to Head of Department, and most recently as a member of the Senior Leadership Team.
 My last role in the UK was as Assistant Principal in a very fast paced, high achieving state school in London.
 And then I left!
 I left to pursue something slightly different on the international teaching scene, and I now work in Asia as an English teacher in a British school.

-After teaching for 12 years in the UK and for 2 in Asia, I can tell you that teaching is teaching - no matter where you are.
+After teaching for 11 years in the UK and for 4 in SE Asia, I can tell you that teaching is teaching - no matter where you are.
 The purpose of this website is to share some of my own experience, as well as the strategies that I have developed both in the UK and overseas.
 Hopefully, these may prove useful to you!
 My aim is to make your life that bit easier and to remind you that teaching shouldn’t be about stress and anxiety: it’s about good lessons and enjoying teaching them.

 I still teach all year groups and am constantly coming up with a new teaching hack or idea.
 I’m always adapting and learning new things, which I will share with you on my blog and in my lessons and resources pages.
 I am an experienced teacher of KS3, GCSE, IGCSE, A-Level and IB.